 It can be confusing to organize medication bottles with low vision and blindness.
-Often times, bottles and pills all look and feel the same, with information printed in very small font that can be difficult to read.
+Often times, bottles and pills all look and feel the same.
+Information is printed in very small font that can be difficult to read.
 And with medication names being difficult to spell and pronounce, people with vision impairments may have trouble running web searches for more information on their medication.
 Luckily, there are several different services and technologies available to solve these problems.
 Here are ten ways to make medication bottles accessible and easy to read for people with vision impairments.

 Got Braille?
-Braille stickers can be attached to prescription medication labels in order to distinguish medication names and dosages.
+Braille stickers can attach to prescription medication labels for distinguishing medication names and dosages.
 Many mail order pharmacies also offer Braille labels for medication including Humana, CVS/Caremark, and Rite Aid pharmacies.
 Braille labels can be requested by calling the respective pharmacy and requesting labels, and Braille alphabet stickers can be purchased on Amazon here.